ephreal/rollbot/README.md

 This bot has become a general-purpose discord bot with more server management capabilities slowly being incorporated in.
 Along with being good for rolling dice, the bot also has some fun features such as posting a random (or specific) XKCD comic, getting shadowrun/DnD quotes from a quotesite, and more.

-The bot has been redisigned with better reliability in mind, and it's possible to run the bot in a docker container.
+The bot has been redesigned with better reliability in mind, and it's possible to run the bot in a docker container.

 **Bot Features (alphabetized)**
 * Get quotes